ytdl-patched/ytdl-patched/README.md

     --referer URL                        Specify a custom referer, use if the video access is restricted to one
                                          domain
-    --add-header FIELD:VALUE             Specify a custom HTTP header and its value, separated by a colon ':'.
+    -H, --add-header FIELD:VALUE         Specify a custom HTTP header and its value, separated by a colon ':'.
 You can use this option multiple times
     --bidi-workaround                    Work around terminals that lack